jem-suu/io_scene_omsipath/.github/README.md

   - Allows for driver seat definition, through the use of ~~sharp~~ crease marking on the driver's position
   - Allows the randomisation of rotation of standee locations if only a single vertex is defined as a passenger point
   - ~~Allows the definition of money points, change points and stamper and ticketprinter locations~~

+## Releases

+Releases can be found in the [releases](https://github.com/jem-suu/io_scene_omsipath/releases) tab, or on the sidebar on the right hand side

+## License

+This blender plugin is released under the GPLv2 license, as per the original plugin.